Sid622/Pairs-Trading-Algorithm/README.md

 p-value: <0.05 - This gives us 95% confidence that the pair is stationary and mean reverting, making the two a viable pair.

+3. Performance Metrics
+This strategy was evaluated from June 2021 to January 2026.
-5. Sharpe Ratio: 2.11
+Sharpe Ratio: 2.11

-6. Z-score visualization:
+Risk-Free Rate: 4.18%

+5. Z-score Spread Visualization:

 <img width="383" height="206" alt="image" src="https://github.com/user-attachments/assets/f553c128-c76b-4e44-948d-d757d27aa409" />